jazzfan2/text2troff/README.md

 and by prefixing two (2) dots to all other document formats ms macros.
 Unaffected text lines are passed on unchanged, and the result is sent to standard output.

-The output can be processed further with available `troff' tools with `ms' macro package, preferrably GNU groff_ms(7), to produce typeset PostScript-, PDF-, HTML- or terminal (`nroff') output.
+The output can be processed further with available 'troff' tools with `ms' macro package, preferrably GNU groff_ms(7), to produce typeset PostScript-, PDF-, HTML- or terminal (`nroff') output.
 As an alternate to processing a text-file, trofform can also read (text) input from a pipe.